golingon/lingon/docs/comparison.md

 it is hard to understand what the value is for.
 Moreover, when there are too many values, the template becomes unreadable.
 Have a look at a [deployment](https://github.com/prometheus-community/helm-charts/blob/main/charts/prometheus/templates/deploy.yaml) and try to understand what it does.
-It requires a lot of mental gymanstics.
+It requires a lot of mental gymnastics.

 When in Go, the code is much more readable, you can create your own abstraction if needed,